Chechutech/econotravel2/README.md

 # Econotravel2

-A tourism agency web for book sightseen experiencies in Catalunya.
+A tourism agency web for book sightseeing in experiences in Catalunya.
 This project was built with **React | Material UI | Node js | Express | Typesript | Jest | PostgreSQL**

 [Econotravel link](https://econotravelgrup4.herokuapp.com/)